MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 For all new, restored, and copied databases, Azure SQL Database retains sufficient backups to allow PITR within the last seven days by default.
 Regular full, differential and log backups are taken to ensure databases are restorable to any point-in-time within the retention period defined for the database.
 Short-term back up retention of 1-35 days for Hyperscale databases is now in preview.
 To learn more, review [Managing backup retention in Hyperscale](hyperscale-automated-backups-overview.md#backup-retention).

 Differential backups can be configured to either a 12-hour or a 24-hour frequency.
 A 24-hour differential backup frequency may increase the time required to restore the database.
+In the vCore model, the default time frame for differential backups is 12 hours, whereas in the DTU model, the default time frame is 24 hours.

 You can specify your backup storage redundancy option for short-term retention (STR) when you create your database, and then change it at a later time.
 If you change your backup redundancy option after your database is created, new backups will use the new redundancy option while backup copies made with the previous STR redundancy option are not moved or copied, but are left in the original storage account until the retention period expires, which can be 1-35 days.